 - Add the dip to your usual party appetizers and serve it in a regular bowl.

-Coffin Spinach Dip
+Cold Spinach Dip Ingredients

 Make the spinach dip up to a day ahead so the flavors can fully develop.
 Here’s what you’ll need.

 - Frozen chopped spinach – thawed according to package directions.
 Let it cool so you can handle it and squeeze out all the liquid.
 I use a tea towel to wrap the spinach in and give it a good squeeze.